-Just as some little children and teenagers seem more prone to tantrums than others, people with PWS also vary considerably in the type and degree of tempers.
+Just as some little children seem more prone to tantrums than others, people with PWS also vary considerably in the type and degree of tempers.
 It is very difficult to say why this variation occurs, but is most likely a mixture of all the influences which were previously mentioned.
 In any one individual, tempers may also increase or decrease over time, depending on external circumstances.
-The years between 12 and 25 can be particularly difficult (as with many youngsters without PWS).
 Temper outbursts can manifest in any of the following ways, from fairly mild to severe: